KKzhongyi/pLLM-cross-species-integration/README.md

 ---

 ## Example: Pic Dataset Integration
-Raw data and processed data have been uploaded in Using the **Pic (Pancreatic islet cells)** dataset as an example:
+Raw data and processed integration data have been uploaded to [Zenodo](https://zenodo.org/records/17341653).

+Using the **Pic (Pancreatic islet cells)** dataset as an example:

 1. Generate `Homologue Table` →